tiagomanunes/tiagomanunes.github.io/_writeups/index.md

 Photographers take thousands of pictures, but only show us the top 0.1%.

-Reading a regular write-up of a box can also give you the impression that you are miles behind.
+Reading a write-up of a box can also make us feel like we are miles behind.

 Not here.
 I'll tell you where I got stuck, how I got unstuck (even if it was with a hint), and what I learned.
-If I didn't learn anything, I probably won't write about it.
+If I didn't learn anything, I won't write about it.

 Hopefully that makes this yet-another-writeup-blog worth reading!